The Gender Equality Act 2020

 In 2018, an exposure draft of the Gender Equality Bill was released for extensive community engagement and public consultation, including a Citizen’s Jury of Victorians.
-The feedback from was overwhelmingly positive, with stakeholders recognising the Bill as a once-in-a-generation opportunity to influence gender equality policy, culture and attitudes across Victoria.
+The feedback from consultation was overwhelmingly positive, with stakeholders recognising the Bill as a once-in-a-generation opportunity to influence gender equality policy, culture and attitudes across Victoria.

 The Gender Equality Act 2020 (Act) passed the Victorian Parliament in February 2020 and came into force on 31 March 2021.
 The Commission for Gender Equality in the Public Sector (Commission) was established to support the implementation of the Act.

 Dr Niki Vincent commenced her appointment as Victoria’s inaugural Public Sector Gender Equality Commissioner (Commissioner) in October 2020.
 Dr Vincent is supported in her role by the Commission.
 As Commissioner, Dr Vincent is responsible for overseeing the implementation of the Act and plays a key leadership role in promoting gender equality in Victorian workplaces and communities.

 The Act is the first of its kind in Australia and is recognised globally as leading gender equality legislation.
 The Act applies to over 300 Victorian public sector organisations (known as defined entities) that have 50 or more employees, including universities and local councils (a total of approximately 450,000 workers or 12% of Victoria’s workforce).
 A list of defined entities and their industry groupings is provided at Annexure 1 of this report.

 The Act requires defined entities to: